-Encik Megat Joha Bin Megat Abdul Rahman, aged 51, a Malaysian, was appointed to the Board on 18 April 2013 as an Executive Director.
-Currently, he is also a member of the Risk Management Committee.
+ENCIK MEGAT JOHA BIN MEGAT ABDUL RAHMAN Group Managing Director Encik Megat Joha Bin Megat Abdul Rahman, aged 52, a Malaysian, was appointed to the Board on 18 April 2013 as an Executive Director.
+Subsequently, he was re-designated as Group Managing Director on 29 July 2015.
+Currently, he is also a member of the Remuneration Committee and Risk Management Committee.

-He is a United States Certified Public Accountant ("CPA") who graduated from Boston University, Massachusetts with a degree in Accounting & Finance in 1986 and started his career as an auditor with Peat Marwick Mitchell, Chicago, USA.
-Having passed the Uniform CPA Examination in 1987 in Chicago he returned to join the KPMG Kuala Lumpur office in 1988.
+He is a USA trained and qualified accountant who graduated from Boston University, Massachusetts with a Degree in Accounting & Finance in 1986 and started his career with Peat Marwick Mitchell, Chicago, USA.
+Having passed the USA CPA examination in 1987 in Chicago he returned to join the KPMG Kuala Lumpur office in 1988.